Alfresco/alfresco-identity-service/README.md

   ```bash
   > ...\alfresco-identity-service-2.0.0\bin\kc.bat start --import-realm --http-relative-path=/auth --https-certificate-file=<PATH_TO_CERT_FILE> --https-certificate-key-file=<PATH_TO_CERT_KEY_FILE>
   ```
-  **_NOTE:_** To bind to all public interfaces use `0.0.0.0` as the value of IP_ADDRESS otherwise specify the address of the specific interface you want to use.

 This is deployed with the **default example realm applied** which results in default values of: